tofusito/hera/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please check out our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to participate in this project.

+---

 ## 📝 License

-MIT – use it, fork it, just don’t sell it and call it your cat.
+MIT – use it, fork it, just don't sell it and call it your cat.

 ---